Skip to main content Go to home page

 If you are buying or building a new home, you may be eligible for the FHOG ($10,000) if you signed your contract on or after 1 July 2013.

 Your new home must be valued at $750,000 or less and be a new home.
-The property must not have been previously sold as a place of residence, occupied as a home, or leased out or used for short-term accommodation, such as Airbnb.
+The property must not have been previously sold as a place of residence, occupied as a home, leased out or used for short-term accommodation, such as Airbnb.

-You’re not eligible for the FHOG if you or your spouse or partner have already:
+You are not eligible for the FHOG if you or your spouse or partner have already:

 • received the FHOG in Australia